Run Full Node to Join BNB Beacon Chain

 Please note that this feature is still expreimental and is not recommended.

-In Beacon Chain network, almost every fullnode operator will first enable
+In BNB Beacon Chain network, almost every fullnode operator will first enable

 state-sync to get synced with peers.
 After downloading all the state machine changes, the fullnode will go back to